1. Submission procedure and workflow

 Case reports and informed consent

 As stated in the Rules for Submission of Articles to Biomedical Journals, proposed by the International Committee of Medical Journal Editors (ICMJE, 2019), patients' right to privacy prohibits the publication of articles without informed consent.
-No information should identify patients, neither in text or photos, nor in an indirect manner (descriptions of individual case histories, photos, X-rays, genetic pedigrees…).
+No information should identify patients, neither in text or photos nor in an indirect manner (descriptions of individual case histories, photos, X-rays, genetic pedigrees…).

 In the case of articles reporting on research involving human subjects, the authors must specifically describe their study's compliance with the ethical rules set up by the responsible Ethics Committee and by the Declaration of Helsinki of the World Association of Physicians (WMA 2013) revised in 2013.
 Unless written consent is obtained from the patient, identifying details must be removed before submission of the article (including illustrations and videos).
 This requirement also applies when a report involves deceased persons.